Vegetable Gardening for Beginners: What You Need to Know!

-Nothing will kill your garden faster than pesky weeds.
-Weeds strip soil of nutrients and strangle crops, so be sure to pull them out by their roots to keep them from coming back.
-For particularly stubborn weeds, dig them out with a small shovel or gardening fork.
-Try to weed your garden at least once a week to keep your crops growing strong.
+Weeds strip soil of nutrients and strangle the plants you want to grow.
+Be sure to pull out weeds by their roots to keep them from coming back.
+For stubborn weeds, dig them out with a small shovel or gardening fork.
+Try to weed your garden once a week to keep it healthy.

 If you are serious about gardening and plan to keep it up long-term, keep records such as:

-- The location of your crops in the garden
+- The location of your plants in the garden.